gbettineschi/fourier-series-approximation/README.md

 The answer depends on the function's smoothness: smoother functions generally converge faster.

 This program plots Fourier series approximation of some selected function.
-You can decide how many terms the serie should use, or you can click Animate and watch convergence as the number of terms in the serie increas.
+You can decide how many terms the serie should use, or you can click 'Animate' and watch convergence as the number of terms in the serie increas.

 ## Run locally